andycgleeson/CC-game-engine/README.md

 # CC-game-engine
-Playing around with some ideas for a CC type game engine So far just sorting out the data model and some bits of helper code
+Knocking about some ideas for a CC type game engine All game objects and state are stored in a sqlite3 database.